libpag/ffmovie/README.md

 ## License

-This project is licensed under the terms of the [Apache 2.0 License](LICENSE).
+This project is licensed under the terms of the [GNU 2.1 License](LICENSE.txt).

 ---
 **For more details on build options or troubleshooting, refer to the respective scripts in the `scripts/` directory.**